HOHMANN ORBITS

 It has been technicly feasible to send a human crew to Mars since

-a crewed flight to Mars is postulated for the 2020s at the earliest.
+flight to Mars is postulated for the 2020s.
+Yet there persists a dull

-The crew must be sustained in flight and on Mars for a minimum of,
+The crew must be sustained and protected in flight and on Mars for

-uh, over 2-1/2 YEARS!
-A large fraction of this time is the enforced
+a minimum of, uh, over 2-1/2 YEARS!
+A large fraction of this time is

-stay on Mars of 1-1/4 YEARS until Earth lines up for the return arm of
+the forced stay on Mars of 1-1/4 YEARS until Earth lines up for the

-Amazingly many space activists miss this critical consideration
+Amazingly many space activists miss this crucial consideration for

-for human trips to Mars.
-They blithely believe we can go there, spend
+human trips to Mars.
+They blithely believe we can go there, spend a

-days or weeks, and scoot home.
+week or so, and scoot home.
 Perhaps they have the Apollo syndrome,

 heading home.

-In any case, the logistics of sustaining even a two-person crew,
+In any case, the logistics of sustaining even a two-person crew are

-has utterly no resources immediately available or adaptable to feed,
+horrendous.
+Mars has utterly no resources immediately available or

-clothe, house, or comfort the crew.
-The ship must bring from Earth
+adaptable to feed, clothe, house, comfort the crew.
+The ship must

 What's more, there is no hope of replenishing the Mars station.